NetApp-openstack-dev/openstack-docs/source/appendices/section_common-problems.rst

    does not return the extra spec in volume stats call to the Cinder scheduler.

--  In Clustered Data ONTAP drivers operation fails due to:
+-  In ONTAP drivers operation fails due to:

    -  No NetApp volume supports all extra specs bound to the volume-type.